No meeting is more important when launching a project than the project kick-off meeting. That’s why you should get it right.

 The project kickoff meeting is a meeting where the project team is introduced to a project right before it goes into execution.
 The host is usually the project manager.
 During the kick off, he will give an overview of the project goal, schedule, project organization, expectations towards team members and other critical information.

 There’s usually a labor-intensive phase leading up to the kickoff.
 The customer, contractor and stakeholders have to find a common project goal.
 A project charter will be created which outlines the purpose and scope of the project.
-Then the project has to be properly planned, staffed and the required budget has to be approved.
+Then the project has to be properly planned, staffed and the budget has to be approved etc.

 Only after all this work has been completed will the project kick off be scheduled.